MahindraPersaud/stable-click/README.md

   export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
   export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
   ```
-  Then source your profile `souce ~/.bash_profile` and now your laptop will be fully authorized to create resources on AWS!
+  Then source your profile `source ~/.bash_profile` and now your laptop will be fully authorized to create resources on AWS!

 ### Create RSA Key Pair